Monthly Philippine Agro-climatic Review and Outlook

 Forecast Mean Temperature Anomaly

-Generally, near average to above average surface air temperature will likely be experienced in most parts of the country except for some stations in Southern Luzon and Visayas where slightly below to below average temperatures are likely.
+Generally, near-average to above-average surface air temperatures are expected in most parts of the country except in some parts of MIMAROPA where slightly below-average temperatures are expected.

 PAGASA will continue to closely monitor the climate conditions that may affect the country and updates shall be issued as appropriate.
 For further information, please contact the Climatology and Agrometeorology Division (CAD) at telephone number 8284-0800, local 4915.